 - (i) D>m i.e. total demand exceeds the number of frames, then thrashing will occur as some processes would not get enough frames.

 - (ii) D<=m, then there would be no thrashing.

-A more direct approach to handle thrashing is the one that uses Page-Fault Frequency concept.
+A more direct approach to handling thrashing is the one that uses the Page-Fault Frequency concept.

 The problem associated with Thrashing is the high page fault rate and thus, the concept here is to control the page fault rate.